laurencable10/Predicting-User-Interaction-Reddit/README.md

 Pitching a narrative on how to create a Reddit post that will get the most engagement from Reddit users by putting classification methods, webscraping, and Natural Language Processing skills to the test

 For this project, the following fundamental data science skills are practiced:
-- Collecting data by scraping a website and building classification models to predict "viral" Reddit posts by creating a binary variable.
+- Using the Requests and Beautiful Soup libraries to collecting data by scraping a website
+- Build binary classification models to predict high user interaction Reddit posts

 ## Project Summary